wri/comms-dev-documentation/README.md

 # comms-dev-documentation
-Documentation and notes for dev projects and dev workflow
+Documentation and notes for dev projects and dev workflow for the WRI Comms Digital Team.

-Most of out repositories are public when possible.
+Our repositories are public when possible.

 We use the github team "Comms Webteam" for access.